Churches Today Are Not Like They Used to Be

 Jeremiah wept through the entire book of Lamentations because things in Jerusalem were not like they used to be.
 There are many people today who are saddened and want to weep because the modern churches are not like they used to be.

 So many people, especially the older ones, long for the churches like the ones they grew up in.
 They believe the power is no longer there like it used to be.
 They are convinced that if the church is to survive, it should get back to some of the basics.
-That's the church Jesus is coming back for; the one where He is the head; one that is holy; one without a spot or wrinkle, according to Ephesians 5:27.
+That's the church Jesus is coming back for; the one where He is the head; and one that is holy.
+Jesus is not coming back for a laid back church.
+Instead, He is coming back for the glorious church that is one without a spot or wrinkle, according to Ephesians 5:27.